 - Macqueripe Bay: a small and calm bay in Chaguaramas, great for swimming and snorkelling, with recently renovated bathroom/changing rooms, a car park, children’s play park — and a zip-lining course overhead!
 Entrance fee

 - Maracas Bay: Trinidad’s most popular beach — great food, good stretch of sand, surfing if the conditions are right, lifeguards, and gas station nearby.
-NB: The facilities here are undergoing a significant and controversial renovation project.
-And, for the sake of sustainability, we recommend having flying fish or king fish instead of shark with your bake!
+NB: For the sake of sustainability, we recommend having flying fish or king fish instead of shark with your bake!

 - Paria Bay: good for ocean kayaking, with waterfalls and rocky pools nearby.
 Accessible only by boat or via hiking trail from Blanchisseusse (see our Hiking section)